-- 1. Click somewhere away from the points to capture the first coordinate of a line. - Move the mouse cursor close to the centre of one of the points.
+- 1. Click somewhere away from the points to capture the first coordinate of a line. - 2.
+Move the mouse cursor close to the centre of one of the points.
 Notice how the location "snaps" to the point when the mouse is close enough.
 Move the mouse around a bit to see the "snapping" at work similar to a sticky spot. - 3.
 Click to capture the second coordinate exactly at the centre of the point. - 4.
 Repeat for second point.
-In a GIS it is very important to capture coordinates that are supposed to be coincident with other coordinates so that they are exactly coincident. - 5.
-Move the mouse away and right-click. - 6.
-Select End.
-(A quicker way if you don't want to see the menu is to press <Enter>).
+In a GIS it is very important to capture coordinates that are supposed to be coincident with other coordinates carefully so that are "snapped" to be coincident. - 5.
+Move the mouse away and right-click.

-1 Strictly speaking, a line could be a line segment (exactly two vertices/coordinates) or a polyline (many vertices/coordinates).
+Strictly speaking, a line could be a line segment (exactly two vertices/coordinates) or a polyline (many vertices/coordinates).
 In PlanetGIS we use the term "line" as a shortening for "polyline".